Jaydot33/genai-rag-service/README.md

-# genai-rag-service
+# 🧠 genai-rag-service

-A production-ready Python API for Retrieval-Augmented Generation (RAG) with LLMs, FastAPI, and vector DB.
-Deployable on cloud with Docker, featuring end-to-end RAG and QA workflows.
+**Production-ready Python API for Retrieval-Augmented Generation (RAG) with LLMs, FastAPI, and vector DB.**

+Deployable on any cloud, containerized with Docker, and featuring modular code for end-to-end RAG and question-answering workflows.

 ---

 ## 🚀 Features

-- FastAPI-powered REST API
+- FastAPI-powered REST API with auto-generated interactive docs
-- LLM integration with OpenAI/Hugging Face/local models
+- Live LLM integration with Hugging Face Inference Router or OpenAI (plug and play—just set your API key)
-- Vector database (ChromaDB/Pinecone/FAISS)
-- Dockerized deployment
+- Structured RAG workflow for context retrieval, prompt construction, and answer synthesis
-- Modular architecture
+- Modular architecture: easily swap vector DBs (ChromaDB/Pinecone/FAISS)
+- Container-ready (Docker) and cloud-deployable design
+- Secure, environment-variable-based credentials
+- README and `.env.example` for instant project reproducibility

 ---